 Departures for French-speaking groups:

-Trip code: GRP-UCAQUEB
+Trip code: UCAQUEB

 - Transportation in passenger van (except for the airport transfer on day 14)

 - Camping gear (except sleeping bag)· Hard-foam mattress

 - Admission to the National Parks